Audio (Signal, TimeData, FrequencyData)#

 Each tuple in the list specifies two axes to define the matrices for multiplication.
 The default [(-2, -1), (-2, -1), (-2, -1)] uses the last two axes of the input to define the matrices (first and second tuple) and writes the result to the last two axes of the output data (third tuple).

-In case of pyfar audio objects, the indices refer to the channel dimensions and ignore the last dimension of the underlying data that contains the samples or frequency bins (see audio classes for more information).
+In case of pyfar audio objects, the indices refer to the channel axis (caxis).
+It denotes an axis of the data inside an audio object but ignores the last axis that contains the time samples or frequency bins.
 For example, a signal with 4 times 2 channels and 120 frequency bins has a cshape of (4, 2), while the shape of the underlying frequency data is (4, 2, 120).
 The default tuple (-2, -1) would result in 120 matrices of shape (4, 2) used for the multiplication and not 4 matrices of shape (2, 120).

 If data contains more than two operands, the scheme given by axes refers to all of the sequential multiplications.
 See notes and examples for more details.